snursmumrik/multisim/README.md

-rms
+RMS
 ===

-Rodin Multi-Simulation plug-in for the Rodin platform
+Rodin Multi-Simulation plug-in for the ProB 2.0